 Screen printing on fabric is partly dependent on the fabric itself, and some fabrics are easier to work with than others.
-There are a number of variables in the screen printing process will affect your outcome, and the ink and curing process also make a big difference in terms of how the final product will come out.
+There are a number of variables in screen printing in Austin TX that will affect your outcome, and the ink and curing process also make a big difference in terms of how the final product will come out.
 That being said, advances in ink technology have made it possible to print on an array of different materials without worrying too much about bleeding or about the color not sticking.

 Not All Fabrics are Created Equal

-Among all fabrics, cotton is traditionally regarded as the best fabric to screen print in Austin.
-This is due to its absorbent nature, which inherently means that it soaks up more ink and thus is a better substrate for screen printing on.
+Among all fabrics, cotton is traditionally regarded as the best fabric for Austin t-shirt printing.
+This is due to its absorbent nature, which inherently means that it soaks up more ink and thus is a better substrate for screen printing.
 While pure cotton has traditionally been favored, 50/50 blend Austin t-shirts are actually an ideal fabric to print on because they have cotton’s absorbent qualities but tend to be softer to the touch – important because a significant factor in determining whether you wear an article of clothing or consign it to your dresser drawer is whether or not it’s actually comfortable to wear.

 Advances in Technology Mean More Options